 If you’re facing a Goliath and feel like David, don’t compare yourself in physical strength, but think about what you can do that your enemy can’t and you’ll actually have a decent chance of winning.

-So many encouraging lessons in this book for people who often feel like they’re outnumbered, outwitted or just put at an unfair advantage.
+So many encouraging lessons in David and Goliath for people who often feel like they’re outnumbered, outwitted or just put at an unfair advantage.
 If you’ve ever felt like an underdog, this is the one for you.

 Malcolm Gladwell also gave a fascinating TED talk about this book and subject, a great supplement to reading the book or summary and a definite recommend 🙂